rafaelpcarneiro/fakeNewsAnalysis/README.md

-# Creating a Relational Database who will serve me as a platform to study how Fake News spread throughout social media.
+# Creating a Relational Database who will provide me a platform to study how Fake News spread throughout social media.

 The social media used for my analysis is *Twitter*.
 This choise is based on the following facts: